martikaine/lut-frontend/learning_diary.md

 - `grid-template-areas` is super cool.
 I have used CSS grid before and always found it a bit cumbersome, but this makes so much sense for mapping out the grid layout.
 - A sticky footer makes a lot of sense to implement this way.
 Cool idea.

+## Chapter 6

+- Mostly familiar things here.
+I have used flexbox before and tend to prefer it over grid, although they both have their uses.